|

 Join my global crew of 6-figure professionals at companies like Google, Deloitte.
 Microsoft and Lululemon to get weekly career strategies and job search tips right to your inbox.
 These emails are FREE and the strategies I share are taken right from my one-on-one coaching sessions (so I know they work really well).

-I had a late-night conversation with a good friend recently that I havenât stopped thinking about.
+Since it's the start of a brand new year, naturally as a coach, I start thinking about goals.
+However, this year, I've been thinking more about why goal setting doesn't actually work at all.
 Welcome back to Design a Career You Love where I help corporate professionals like you design, build and navigate your high impact career with clarity and confidence. ⨠If someone forwarded you this email, subscribe here so you won't miss out on future editions.
-Earlier this year, she left her job to build a business she felt excited about.
-But after a few months of trying, she found herself...
+But before I continue, I'd like to...